St. Louis Community College–Forest Park

 St. Louis Community College–Forest Park (also known as STLCC-Forest Park, and Forest Park) is a public community college in St. Louis, Missouri.
 It is one of the four schools of the St. Louis Community College System and is one of nine community colleges in Greater St. Louis.
 Over 8,200 students attend Forest Park, making it the second largest community college in Missouri.

 History

-Before STLCC-Forest Park existed, its campus had been the site of an amusement park known as Forest Park Highlands, which opened in the late 19th century and was destroyed in July 1963 by a major fire that started at one of the park's restaurants.
+Before Forest Park existed, its campus had been the site of an amusement park known as Forest Park Highlands.
+The park opened in the late 19th century, and was destroyed in July 1963 by a major fire that started at one of the park's restaurants.

-Classes began at Forest Park in 1967, two years after a $47.2 million bond issue was approved to pay for construction across the Junior College District (JCD) of St. Louis-St. Louis County and five years after the district itself was approved by voters.
-The Forest Park campus was completed in 1970.
-In 1976, the JCD changed its name to St. Louis Community College at Florissant Valley, Forest Park and Meramec.
+Two years after a $47.2 million bond was approved to pay for its construction as part of the new Junior College District (JCD), classes began at Forest Park Community College in 1967.
+In 1976, the JCD changed the school's name to St. Louis Community College–Forest Park.